material-motion/material-motion/concepts/runtimes.md

 This section explores one specification for a **declarative motion engine**.

+TODO: Emphasize that this runtime is mostly a software design pattern and event pipeline.
+This Runtime can be used to coordinate a variety of other existing systems in an application.

 The purpose of a Runtime is to **coordinate** the expression of Intention in an application.
 Coordination is made possible because of a combination of the Director/Intention + Intention/Actor Patterns.
 The Director **registers** Intentions with a Runtime; the Runtime creates Actors and gives them life.

 ![Runtime](../_assets/RuntimeDiagram.png)